boniattirodrigo/Oxford-Dictionaries-Alfred-Workflow/README.md

 ## How to use

-It's very simple to use this workflow, only download and drag in drop in yours Alfred Workflows.
+It's very easy to use, download the .alfredworkflow file and double click to install it, then type “oxford" in Alfred:
-So, you only should key "Oxford" in Alfred, like this:

 ![Oxford Workflow](https://github.com/boniattirodrigo/Oxford-Dictionaries-Workflow-Alfred/blob/master/example.jpg)